imcalderon/imcalderon/README.md

 # Ivan M. Calderon

 ## 👋 About Me
-Senior Build & Release Engineer with 25+ years of experience optimizing complex build systems and engineering solutions.
-Previously at Pixar Animation Studios (2016-2024), where I contributed to 11 major animated films including Coco, Soul, and Inside Out 2.
-Passionate about solving challenging technical problems with elegant, scalable solutions.
+Build & Release Engineer with a unique blend of technical expertise spanning animation, professional media software, and audio engineering.
+My 25+ year journey has taken me from designing recording studios and mixing for legendary drummer Clyde Stubblefield to optimizing build systems at Pixar Animation Studios (2016-2024), where I contributed to 11 major films including Coco, Soul, and Inside Out 2.

+At Pixar, I co-led the migration from RPM to Conda packaging, helped manage a repository of 530+ packages, and developed BuildMetrics—a Python application that reduced build times by 20% across the studio.
+My expertise includes designing multi-threaded log processing systems, implementing complex CI/CD pipelines, and developing innovative dependency optimization tools like 'libuntangle'.

+Before Pixar, I worked at Sony Creative Software/Sonic Foundry where I led Quality Assurance for Vegas Pro and designed and implemented installer systems (MSI, setup.exe) for their professional software suite.
+I also developed registration systems for serial number validation.
+This experience with professional media software like Vegas Pro, Sound Forge, and ACID provided valuable insights into complex software delivery.
+My roots in audio engineering give me a unique perspective on technical problem-solving, whether I'm optimizing build processes or designing sound systems.

 ## 🎬 Film Credits
 My name appears in the credits of these Pixar films: